kxz/omnipresence/docs/api.rst

    constructor, or by parsing a raw IRC message string:

    .. automethod:: omnipresence.message.Message.from_raw

-   Most message objects can also be converted back to raw strings:

-   .. automethod:: omnipresence.message.Message.to_raw

    :py:class:`~.Message` is a :py:func:`collections.namedtuple` type,
    and thus its instances are immutable.